The fundamental concepts of warehouse optimization

 A biotechnology company was conducting a feasibility study of an existing facility and hired to determine the effect that increased demand, new technologies, and insourcing buffer manufacturing would have on the size of its warehouse.

-Our team created a discrete event simulation (DES) model using current manufacturing and supply chain inputs.
+Our consulting team created a discrete event simulation (DES) model using current manufacturing and supply chain inputs.
 Once validated, we revised the model to experiment with many alternative warehouse scenarios—all while adjusting the inputs to reflect anticipated changes—and quantify the impact on the warehouse size, as well as designing appropriate floor plans for pallet locations and racking solutions.